digitaljoni/jonezyart-hugo/content/wax/corporate_world.md

     subtitle: "Those pesky critters"
     image: "/images/project-corpworld/io.png"
     content: "Besides the 6 characters, there are also 6 Infernal Objects in the set.
 These are objects found in the office that came alive and develop personalities of their own."
-  - title : "Upgrade Your Cards"
+  - title : "Sacrifice Your Cards"
-    subtitle: "Coming Soon"
+    subtitle: "Blend cards together to get higher rarity"
-    image: "/images/project-corpworld/coming-soon.png"
+    image: "/images/project-corpworld/sacrifice.png"
-    content: "If you have extra 3 (same character, same rarity) cards , you can blend them to the  upgraded version. "
+    content: "If you have extra 3 (same character, same rarity) cards , you can blend them to the  upgraded version.
+But, to get 1 Infernal Object, you must sacrifice all 6 Mythic character cards."
+  - title : "Best Job In the World"
+    subtitle: "Exclusive NFT Airdrop"
+    image: "/images/project-corpworld/bestjob.png"
+    content: "If you opened a pack before 30 May 2021, we'll send you an NFT via airdrop.
+Limited to 1 NFT per account."
   - title : "Character Expansion Packs"
     subtitle: "Coming Soon"
     image: "/images/project-corpworld/coming-soon.png"